Acelxrd95/Engima-Machine-Python/docs/Enigma/rotor.md

     def __init__(tyre: str, notch: Union[(str, tuple[(str, ...)])]) -> None:
 ```

-The Enigma rotors consist of a couple of settings and properties\
+The Enigma rotors consist of a couple of settings and properties.

-#### Arguments
+Attributes:

-- `tyre` - refers to the alphabet tyre used to encrypt the letter entered\
+    tyre (str): refers to the alphabet tyre used to encrypt the letter entered.
-- `notch` - refers to the notch at which the next rotor in order turns\
+    notch (Union[str, tuple[str, ...]]): refers to the notch at which the next rotor in order turns.
-:prop curr_pos: refers to the current position of the rotor\
+    curr_pos (int): refers to the current position of the rotor.
-:prop ring_offset: refers to the offset of the ring wiring\
+    ring_offset (int): refers to the offset of the ring wiring.
-:prop abs_pos: refers to the original absolute position of the rotor without the offset\
+    abs_pos (int): refers to the original absolute position of the rotor without the offset.
-:prop check_notch: checks whether the rotor is currently on the notch or not
+    check_notch (bool): checks whether the rotor is currently on the notch or not.

 ### Rotor().\_\_repr\_\_

-[[find in source code]](blob/master/Enigma/rotor.py#L35)
+[[find in source code]](blob/master/Enigma/rotor.py#L38)

 ```python
 def __repr__() -> str: